"This film should be mandatory in school curriculums everywhere." ~ Richard Roundtree

 Eventually the parents brought suit in the landmark court case Mrs. Taylor vs. The Board of Education, New Rochelle.
-Fourteen children were listed as plaintiffs (including Rosyln Williams and her sister Marjorie).
+Eleven children were listed as plaintiffs (including Rosyln Williams and her sister Marjorie).

 The parents argued that, as opposed to schools in the South that suffered under de jure segregation, or segregation by law, in the North their school district’s segregation was de facto, created by neighborhood school districting, redlining, and covert real estate and banking practices.
 The court agreed.
 The school board appealed to the Supreme Court but were turned down.
 The parents won their case!

-The suit made national headlines and was featured on CBS’s _____ hosted by Dan Rather.
-It took three years and the resignation of the school Superintendent and five school board members before state sanctioned bussing and desegregation would begin, but they won.
+The suit made national headlines and was featured on the CBS New Hour hosted by Dan Rather in 1964.
+It took three years and the resignation of the school Superintendent and five school board members before state sanctioned busing and desegregation would begin, but they won.
 And in 1963 the city leaders decided to level the now abandoned Lincoln Elementary school to end this painful chapter in New Rochelle’s history.